4 Exhibitions- 4 Resources

 Alexandre Pépin: Lavender website.

-During my visit, I documented observations and brainstormed ideas to develop new educational resources that extend the inspiration and insights of the featured painters.
+During my visit, I documented my observations and brainstormed ideas to develop new educational resources that build on the inspiration and insights of the featured painters.
 Below are two painting units, one art analysis, and a research prompt for senior high students in Alberta.
 These classroom tools can be adapted to your classroom, and assessment standards can be adjusted in the rubrics.

 For more information on the exhibition, visit the Esker Foundation's website.